drseg/swift-fsm/README.md

 matching(A.x, or: B.x)...  // ⛔️ does not compile: OR types must be the same matching(A.x, and: A.y)... // 💥 error: cannot match A.x AND A.y simultaneously

-fsm.handleEvent(.coin, predicates: A.x, B.x, C.x)
+turnstile.handleEvent(.coin, predicates: A.x, B.x, C.x)
 ```

 In Swift FSM, `matching(and:)` means that we expect both predicates to be present at the same time, whereas `mathing(or:)` means that we expect any and only one of them to be present.

-Swift FSM expects exactly one instance of each `Predicate` type present in the table to be passed to each call to `handleEvent`, as in the example above, where `fsm.handleEvent(.coin, predicates: A.x, B.x, C.x)` contains a single instance of types `A`, `B` and `C`.
+Swift FSM expects exactly one instance of each `Predicate` type present in the table to be passed to each call to `handleEvent`, as in the example above, where `turnstile.handleEvent(.coin, predicates: A.x, B.x, C.x)` contains a single instance of types `A`, `B` and `C`.
 Accordingly, `A.x AND A.y` should never occur - only one can be present.
 Therefore, predicates passed to `matching(and:)` must all be of a different type.
 This cannot be checked at compile time, and therefore throws at runtime if violated.

 In contrast, `matching(or:)` specifies multiple possibilities for a single `Predicate`.
-Predicates joined by `or` must therefore all be of the same type, and attempting to pass different `Predicate` types to `matching(or:)` will not compile (see [Implicit Clashes][16] for more information on this limitation).
+Predicates joined by `or` must therefore all be of the same type, and attempting to pass different `Predicate` types to `matching(or:)` will not compile (see [Implicit Clashes][13] for more information on this limitation).

 **Warning** - nested `matching` statements are combined by AND-ing them together, which makes it possible inadvertently to create a conflict.